nazmulhasan202/task_prioritizer_app/README.md

 # task_prioritizer_app

-- Open VS code & run the following lines in the terminal
+- Open VS Code & run the following lines in the terminal
     - Make sure to replace the **directory address** accordingly

 ```python